- doorbell rings and the door is immediately answered

 - people knock and then—instantly—knock again and again

 Do you think our ancestors were this handicapped?
-I believe this is societal for the most part and that if today’s indulged were in the wilds they would last maybe two days before death would discover them , snoring loudly with their eye masks and earplugs intact.
+I believe this is societal for the most part and that if today’s indulged peeps were in the wilds they would last maybe two days before death in the form of a hungry predator would discover them , snoring loudly with their eye masks and earplugs intact.

-I believe these ‘must haves’ are choices, not absolutes.
+I believe these must-haves are choices, not absolutes.
 I’m all for preference but shouldn’t one be the ‘chooser’ concerning the body much of the time, not the other way around?
-Many people appear to opt to eat more responsibly, or decide to exercise more regularly.
+Many people opt to eat more responsibly, or decide to exercise more regularly.
 They can also decide not to do something if something ‘better’ interrupts, holiday food and drink, for instance.

 So let’s put a point of conscious action in this arena, please.
 I do believe—unless in illness or excess drugs/drinking—that if your mate can be unpleasantly woken by your snoring, you could be too, if you ‘programed’ yourself to hear it.

 We don’t need to act like victims to our sleep, or our taste buds.
 Most kids, pets and persons like myself would be ever so grateful to not be so constrained by these cultural predilections.
 Consider reclaiming your personal power by engaging the frontal lobes right before sleep and see what happens after a week.